noi-techpark/odh-docs/source/glossary.rst

       belong to.

    Dataset
       A dataset is a collection of records from a Data source.
-See the :ref:`detailed description <dataset-def>`.

    Data Format
       Data format is the way information is encoded and exchanged between